HOW TO SERVE DIVORCE PAPERS

 - Certified Mail, return receipt requested: Serving divorce papers by certified mail requires that your spouse sign a paper that is attached to the envelope when they receive the petition.
 This must be done by the clerks office when you file the documents.
 This “return receipt” is then mailed back to the court after it is signed, and represents proof of service as long as the individual signs for it personally.
 It will not be valid if someone else at the residence signs for it.

-- Registered Process Server: Hiring a licensed process server is by the fastest, safest way of serving divorce papers, and can save you time, conflicts and frustration.
+- Registered Process Server: I personally believe that JPL Process Service LLC is the safest and logical way to have your documents.
+Hiring a licensed process server is by the fastest, safest way of serving divorce papers, and can save you time, conflicts and frustration.
 Instead of relying on your spouses signature and compliance, a process server files a notarized affidavit of service with the court so your divorce process can move forward immediately.

 - By Publication: When all other options fall short, the court will permit service to be performed by publication.
 This involves publicizing the divorce petition in a newspaper where your spouse is expected to be living for an adequate length of time.
 You will have to return a copy of the newspaper notice, with a declaration for how long the notice ran, to the court for proof of service.